 JULY 7 - 18

-we will see you there with our bigger, better collection of distinct contemporary beaded jewelry.
+we will see you there with our unique collection of distinct contemporary and traditional maasai beaded jewelry.

 MORAN MEMORY - multi-layered necklace of glass, bone, and metal elements.